IndrashisChatterjee/aimldsdl/Crew AI Projects/finance_agent/README.md

 ## Understanding Your Crew

 The FinanceAgent Crew consists of multiple AI agents, each with unique roles and tools.
-Agents and tasks are configured in the `config` directory.
+Agents and tasks are configured in the `src/finance_agent/config/` directory.

 ## Support